Last updated on 2026-01-30

 Program Overview

-Centennial College's Mechanical Engineering Technology – Industrial program provides a comprehensive education in engineering theory and practice, focusing on the manufacturing and production of mechanical equipment and products.
+Centennial College's Mechanical Engineering Technology – Industrial program is designed to provide students with a comprehensive understanding of engineering theory and practice in the manufacturing and production of mechanical equipment and products.
 This advanced diploma program emphasizes the development of essential engineering and science skills, while also covering specialized subjects related to modern manufacturing processes.
-Students will engage with computer-aided design (CAD) and computer-aided manufacturing (CAM) tools, including industry-standard software such as AutoCAD, Inventor, SolidWorks, and Simul8.
-The program includes practical experience through two-semester individual projects, allowing students to design, build, and test original equipment, simulating real-world workplace assignments.
-This program is accredited by Technology Accreditation Canada (TAC) under the Sydney Accord, ensuring recognition of qualifications across participating countries.
+Students will engage in hands-on learning through individual projects that simulate real-world workplace assignments, allowing them to design, build, and test original equipment.
+The program is accredited by Technology Accreditation Canada (TAC), ensuring that graduates meet recognized academic standards.

 Program Structure